kevinvandervlist/ohti/README.md

 ## My usecase
 * A more meaningful portal that -- in one glance -- show's me all the information I'm interested in.
 * An (easy) way to export data from the portal, so the data is not locked in the online environment.
+* A more accessible platform by providing an API implementation for JVM languages such as Scala, Java or Kotlin.
 * The payloads are very verbose, contain a lot of repetitive info and sometimes unused or in my view irrelevant info.
 I'll drop these parts of the payload _unless_ there is a usecase for it.